fmirkowski/sciPar/README.md

 ## Contributing

 This project is currently in development.
-Feel free to submit issues and pull requests.
+Feel free to submit issues and pull requests, I encourage it!

+Drop a star if you like the project!
 ## License

 MIT Licensee